brockpat/Physics-Informed-Neural-Networks/README.md

+This project is the second Chapter of my PhD Thesis in quantitative finance.

 This paper provides a conceptual and computational roadmap for heterogeneous-agent models in macro-finance, with a sharp focus on what matters for **asset pricing, systemic risk, and quantitative implementation**.

 It argues that the dominant modeling paradigms — few-agent models and mean-field games — each miss something essential for finance, and it proposes granular N-player models as the natural middle ground.